Domestic violence takes different forms

 Sadly, domestic violence is all too common in New Zealand.
 As a country we consistently rank with a small number of other countries as having some of the highest incidences of domestic violence in the developed world.

-Nature and Types of Domestic violence
+Nature of and different types of domestic violence

 Domestic violence is a pattern of abusive behaviour through which a person seeks to control and dominate another person.